- US Online Poker

 The deal has Golden Nugget and casino development firm Wilmot Gaming forming a joint venture to build a new casino in the city of Danville.

-The casino will operate under Golden Nugget’s brand and feature a Landry’s restaurant steakhouse.
+The casino will operate under Golden Nugget’s brand and feature a Landry’s steakhouse.

-Crucially, the new property gives GNOG the exclusive right to offer online sports wagering on its license, as well as other forms of online gambling – such as IL online poker – should they be legalized.
+Crucially, the new property gives GNOG the exclusive right to offer IL online sports wagering on its license, as well as other forms of online gambling – such as IL online poker – should they be legalized.

 The access deal will last for a minimum of 20 years.
 It requires GNOG to pay the joint venture a percentage of its online net gaming revenue.
 That includes a minimum revenue guarantee, so GNOG is banking on success.

-“We are thrilled to gain market access in Illinois, the 5th most populous US state and the largest to have regulated mobile wagering to date,” said Thomas Winter, president of GNOG.
+“We are thrilled to gain market access in Illinois, the fifth most populous US state and the largest to have regulated mobile wagering to date,” said Thomas Winter, president of GNOG.